George Jackson (songwriter): Biography

 In 1972 he briefly rejoined the Hi label, and had his second and last solo recording success with "Aretha, Sing One For Me", an answer song to Aretha Franklin's "Don't Play That Song"; Jackson's song reached no.38 on the R&B chart.
 He then released several singles for MGM Records, while continuing to write for other artists.
 In the early 1970s he began working as a songwriter for the Muscle Shoals Sound Studio and, with Thomas Jones III, wrote "Old Time Rock and Roll" which Bob Seger recorded in 1978; Seger's version reached no.28 on the pop chart.
 While with Muscle Shoals Sound, he also wrote "Down Home Blues", recorded by Z.Z.
 Hill, which became a theme tune for Malaco Records in the 1980s; "Unlock Your Mind", recorded by the Staple Singers and a no.16 R&B hit in 1978; and "The Only Way Is Up", originally recorded by Otis Clay in 1980.
 A version of "The Only Way Is Up" by Yazz & The Plastic Population reached no.1 on the UK singles chart, and no.2 on the Billboard dance chart, in 1988.

 In 1983, Jackson formed his own publishing company, Happy Hooker Music, before joining Malaco Records as a staff songwriter.
 There he wrote hits for Johnnie Taylor, Bobby Bland, Latimore, Denise LaSalle, and Z.Z.
 Hill.
 He recorded an album of his own songs, Heart To Heart Collect, in 1991 for Hep' Me Records.
 In 2011, a compilation CD of his FAME recordings, Don't Count Me Out, was released.

-Jackson died on April 14, 2013, at his home in Ridgeland, Mississippi, from cancer at the age of 68.
+Jackson died on April 14, 2013, after a long illness, at his home in Ridgeland, Mississippi, at the age of 68.
 He left a son and two grandchildren.